abraunegg/onedrive/docs/usage.md

 - a download fails before any replacement can be committed
 - a required preservation operation itself fails

-In these cases there is no unique local file content that needs to be displaced and preserved.
+In the content-identical cases above there is no unique local file content that needs to be preserved.
+Where a download or required preservation operation fails, the client instead refuses to commit the replacement and retains the existing canonical file.

 #### Can I turn this functionality off?